Learn About SEND

 Hearing Impairment (HI)

-Pupils with an HI range from those with a mild hearing loss to those who are profoundly deaf.
+Pupils with an HI range from those with mild hearing loss to those who are profoundly deaf.
 They cover the whole ability range.

 Visual Impairment (VI)